CHSS-IT/enrollchat/README.md

 # EnrollChat

-Enrollchat accepts a feed of course section data and allows users to comment on individual sections.
-The feed may be uploaded manually as a CSV or XSLT file.
+EnrollChat was designed to help college and department administrators cooordinate their efforts during the enrollment process.
+It accepts a feed of course section data and allows users to discuss individual sections.
+Users may choose which departments are of interest and how often they wish to receive updates.
+They may choose to be notified as relevant comments are posted or in digest form each day.
+They may also chooose to receive a weekly enrollment report.

 ## Roadmap